cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 ::

-    SELECT name AS "Name of Author" FROM authors;
+    SELECT 42 AS "The Answer";

 the header in the output column will be both mixed-case and contain spaces.